-Emigrants arriving at Sacramento in July, 1850, reported the desperate condition of those in the desert; that Mary’s River (Humboldt) was six or seven feet higher than it was ever known to be before, and that the bottoms, where the only feed grew, were almost entirely under water.
+Emigrants arriving at Sacramento in July 1850, reported the desperate condition of those in the desert; that Mary’s River (Humboldt) was six or seven feet higher than it was ever known to be before, and that the bottoms, where the only feed grew, were almost entirely underwater.
 One traveler hired some Indians for fifteen dollars to swim the river and float some grass across to him, thus saving the lives of his oxen.
 Another said that what little grass they procured on the way down the Humboldt they had to swim for, sometimes cutting it and sometimes being compelled to pull it while standing in the water up to their waists.
-“I have seen hundreds, more than one hundred and fifty miles on the other side of the Sink of Mary’s River,” writes W. Crum to the Sacramento Transcript, “that were out of provisions, or had but a few pounds to sustain a miserable and wretched existence, with animals that could never reach the Desert, by reason of the scarcity of forage.
+“I have seen hundreds, more than150 miles on the other side of the Sink of Mary’s River,” wrote W. Crum to the Sacramento Transcript, “that were out of provisions, or had but a few pounds to sustain a miserable and wretched existence, with animals that could never reach the Desert, by reason of the scarcity of forage.
 From this circumstance alone it may be possible that three-fourths of the animals now on the plains must perish from hunger, and the emigrant, with his scanty fare, must foot until life itself becomes a burden.

 Those who started late will fare still worse; as the season becomes warmer, feed less, and provisions shorter.
 I saw one man with two small boys 120 miles beyond the Sink, who had left his wagon and lost all his animals but one, and all the provisions he had was three or four pounds of rice; another, with his wife and children, I overtook seventy miles beyond the Sink, with four horses that were just able to move with the empty wagon, the wife walking ahead in the burning sand and scorching sun, to relieve the poor laden animals that were destined never to see the Sink.”

 M. Sheppards, who arrived about August 1st, reported that only about one wagon out of five would get through.
-His company started with twelve wagons of which two would get in; many that start with three or four horses get in with one; many emigrants on arriving in Carson Valley sell their finest horses for ten or fifteen pounds of flour.
-After arriving at the Truckee river or the Carson Valley, the emigrants still had the difficult passage of the Sierra Nevada to make and most of them were destitute of animals or food and many of both.
+His company started with 12 wagons of which two would get in; many that start with three or four horses get in with one; many emigrants on arriving in Carson Valley sell their finest horses for 10 or 15 pounds of flour.
+After arriving at the Truckee River or the Carson Valley, the emigrants still had the difficult passage of the Sierra Nevada to make and most of them were destitute of animals or food and many of both.